-The measuring device is not approved until after installation and certification by the Standards Authorities.
+The measuring device is not approved until after installation by the Standards Authorities.
 For this, the device's level measurement is compared with the tank gauging by a National Standards Authorities inspector using manual dips (also "Initial verification").

 As a rule, a quiescent tank gauging is dipped by hand three times in a row and then compared with the value displayed by the level radar.
 Depending on national regulations, the transfer error limit, calculated as the arithmetic mean of the absolute deviations of all three measurements, must not exceed double the limit of error in legal metrology (compare, for example, the German "Eichordnung" or the American "API 3.1B", in which the necessary procedures are also defined).

 Depending on national regulations, this test is repeated with various tank gaugings.
 Using linearization tables to compensate any non-linearities that occur in measurement is permitted.
-For this, the 7500 series RTG offers a special dip table, see Chapter 7.5 on page 55.
+For this, the 7500 series RTG offers a special dip table, compare to "Mounting Calibration with VU331" on page 48.